JozsefHalasi/ImageDrawWithLines/README.md

 # ImageDrawWithLines
-Create artistic looking photos from existing photos.
+Create artistic looking photos from existing source.

 ## The following steps needs to be done in this order: